33kV Transmission Line Inspection: Tower-Level Thermal Severity Reports

 Maintenance Recommendations

-Prioritised action list for engineering & O&M
+Prioritised corrective action list for engineering and O&M teams. sequenced by severity classification, not by tower number.

 Client Dashboard Access